Admissions Frequently Asked Questions

 Four sources are generally used: A transcript of grades from the applicant’s present school, ISEE test scores, teacher recommendations, and a personal interview.
 Our aim is to obtain a balanced, objective view of your personality, achievements, and potential.

 How can we be certain that Flintridge Prep receives all the necessary paperwork?

 Flintridge Prep wants the admissions process to be as worry-free as possible for candidates and their families.
 Our online admissions system allows your family to work at its own pace to complete the application, and gives you an easy way to follow up with math and English teachers who are providing recommendations.
 We also provide a tracker that will notify you when application materials, such as ISEE scores and school transcripts, arrive.
 If we notice a delay, the Admissions Office will make every effort to obtain the required items from your school, and we will contact you if we have not received the necessary paperwork as the due date approaches.
 If you have any questions, you can always contact us.

 I’m not sure my child’s current math and English teachers can do an online recommendation.
 Can I request paper recommendation forms?

 Although we encourage applicants to use the online recommendation request, we realize that some schools and teachers may prefer to complete a paper form.
-Forms are available from the application portal or by clicking here:
+Forms can be downloaded from the application portal or please contact the admissions office for assistance.

 How is the personal interview arranged?

 The online admissions application contains a section that asks families to select student interview dates.
 We will contact you to confirm one of the times and dates that the family has requested.
 It may take several weeks for you to be notified of the appointment.
 This is because all interviews are scheduled in January and February.
 Please note that candidates applying for grades 8, 10, 11 and 12 will be interviewed depending on available space in that grade.

 One or both parents should accompany the student on the day of the interview.
 The family should come to the front office and give the student’s name to the receptionist at the front desk.
 A teacher or administrator will come out to meet you.